developingAlex/instarails/README.md

     gem 'image_processing'
     gem 'mini_magick'
     ```
-1. run a bundle install to get those gems
+1. Run a bundle install to get those gems
-1. Then we want to copy the examples [photo model](https://github.com/erikdahlstrand/shrine-rails-example/blob/master/app/models/photo.rb) and in checking the examples migration file for photo model we see that they just made a simple model named Photo with an image_data string attribute.
+1. Then we want to reproduce the examples [photo model](https://github.com/erikdahlstrand/shrine-rails-example/blob/master/app/models/photo.rb) and in checking the examples migration file for photo model we see that they just made a simple model named Photo with an image_data string attribute.

-    But here is where it gets tricky, because looking at the Shrine readme in the quick start section, the code snippets reveal that while they're using the name image for the variable that is the actual uploaded image, in the database they specify it must be named image_data.
+    But here is where it gets tricky, because looking at the Shrine readme in the quick start section, the code snippets reveal that while they're using the name `image` for the variable that is the actual uploaded image, in the database they specify it must be named `image_data`.

-    <em>**Edit**: What follows seems a bit hacky because I originally used scaffolding to make the photo resource and specified its image attribute as image_data so that it would be like that in the database (as per the docs) but this necessitates the need for me to then go back through the form and the controller and change it in those places to just be 'image'.</em>
+    <em>**Edit**: What follows seems a bit hacky because I originally used scaffolding to make the photo resource and specified its image attribute as `image_data` so that it would be like that in the database (as per the docs) but this necessitates the need for me to then go back through the form and the controller and change it in those places to just be `image`.</em>

     Because we want all the CRUD (Create, Read, Update, Destroy) functionality we can leverage the rails scaffold command.